Canon XSi vs Panasonic G9

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XSi does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the XSi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XSi has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the XSi and G9 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic G9 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XSi and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.